 Selling on Amazon can be a profitable business endeavor, even for beginners.
 Here are some of the reasons why you should consider selling on Amazon:

 Amazon is a popular e-commerce platform with an expansive international customer base.
-Based on 2020 reports, it has over 200 million Prime members and 2.4 billion website visits.
+Based on 2022 reports, it has over 200 million Prime members and 2.4 billion website visits.
 Its annual revenue from retail subscription fees alone totaled $25 billion.
-With around 1.5 million active sellers, it continues to be one of the largest e-commerce platforms in the world.
-It’s predicted that in 2021, Amazon’s market share will grow to 39.7% or around $302 billion.
+With around 1.9 million active sellers, it continues to be one of the largest e-commerce platforms in the world.

 If you’re looking to grow your income stream, Amazon can be a profitable venue for you, particularly if your target customers shop on the platform.
 This will give you the opportunity to tap new potential customers, given Amazon’s immense user base.